promptfoo/promptfoo/site/docs/providers/azure.md

 ## Model-graded tests

-[Model-graded assertions](/docs/configuration/expected-outputs/model-graded/) such as `factuality` or `llm-rubric`, use OpenAI by default.
+[Model-graded assertions](/docs/configuration/expected-outputs/model-graded/) such as `factuality` or `llm-rubric` use OpenAI by default.
 If you are using Azure, you must override the grader to point to your Azure deployment.

 The easiest way to do this for _all_ your test cases is to add the [`defaultTest`](/docs/configuration/guide/#default-test-cases) property to your config: